 For the teachers that aren’t up to date yet: BookWidgets has a large library of exercise templates, and allows teachers to adapt them with their own content.
 Create automatically graded quizzes, crossword puzzles, pair matching games, timelines, and so on.
 Students can submit their answers, and the teacher can see their students’ grades, give personal feedback and get some important statistics.
 This post is about the last part.
 The BookWidgets’ student reports.
 A truly magical tool, if you’d ask me.

 What information to expect from BookWidgets reports?

 BookWidgets evaluation widgets or exercises gather grades on questions for each individual student in the “grades and reporting” tab.
-It makes it much easier to follow up on students and their learning progress.
+It makes it much easier to follow up on students’ learning progress.
 Here are some insights in the BookWidgets learning analytics: